Gilgit

-Gilgit (/ˈɡɪlɡɪt/; Shina: /scl/; /ur/) is the capital and most-populous city in Pakistani-administered Gilgit–Baltistan in the disputed Kashmir region.
-It is located in a broad valley near the confluence of the Gilgit and the Hunza rivers.
-It is a major tourist destination in Pakistan, serving as a hub for trekking and mountaineering expeditions in the Karakoram mountain range of Northern Pakistan.
+Gilgit (/ˈɡɪlɡɪt/; Shina: /scl/; /ur/) is the capital and most-populous city in Pakistani-administered territory of Gilgit-Baltistan in the disputed Kashmir region.
+It is located in the broad Gilgit Valley near the confluence of Gilgit and Hunza rivers.
+Gilgit is a major tourist destination in Pakistan, serving as a hub for trekking and mountaineering expeditions in the Karakoram mountain range of northern Pakistan.

-Gilgit was once a major centre for Buddhism; it was an important stop on the ancient Silk Road, and today serves as a major junction along the Karakoram Highway with road connections to China as well as the Pakistani cities of Skardu, Chitral, Peshawar, and Islamabad.
-The city's economic activity is mainly focused on agriculture, with wheat, maize, and barley as the main crops.
+Gilgit was once a major centre for Buddhism; it was an important stop on the ancient Silk Road, and today serves as a major junction along the Karakoram Highway with road connections to Kashgar in China as well as the Pakistani cities of Skardu, Chitral, Peshawar, and Islamabad.
+The economic activity is mainly focused on agriculture, with wheat, maize, and barley as the main crops.

-Etymology
+Name

-The city's ancient name was Sargin, later to be known as Gilit, and it is still referred to as Gilit or Sargin-Gilit by the local people.
-The native Khowar and Wakhi-speaking people refer to the city as Gilt, and in Burushaski, it is called Geelt.
+The earliest known mention of the name Gilgit is from the Hatun Rock Inscription, which dates to the 7th century CE and records its name as Giligitta.
+It was mentioned by al-Biruni in the Arabic form klkt (کلکت) in the 11th century.
+The etymology of the name is uncertain.